marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 ```
 **Listing**: an example of how to use partial views (\Views\Basket\Index.cshtml)

-But partial views are somehow limited, and don't allow some interesting features that
-we can find in View Components, such:
+But Partial Views are somehow limited, and don't allow some interesting features that we can find in View Components, such:

 - Behavior independent from the hosting view
 - Separation of concerns similar to controller/views